T7 phage: Replicative intermediates

-The replicating intracellular DNA of phage T7, when stretched out after cell lysis, is usually longer than the mature phage chromosome (11 to 15 µM) and can occur in the form of highly concatenated linear strands up to 66 times the length of the mature phage chromosome.
+The replicating intracellular DNA of phage T7, when stretched out after cell lysis, is usually longer than the mature phage chromosome (11 to 15 μM) and can occur in the form of highly concatenated linear strands up to 66 times the length of the mature phage chromosome.
 The replicating DNA can also be seen in the form of coiled ring structures that appear to correspond to multiply looped DNA configurations in which superhelical twists, necessary for compaction of the DNA, were relieved by strand nicking upon cell lysis.

 Applications in molecular biology

 The T7 promoter sequence is used extensively in molecular biology due to its extremely high affinity for T7 RNA polymerase and thus high level of expression.

 T7 has been used as a model in synthetic biology.
 Chan et al. (2005) "refactored" the genome of T7, replacing approximately 12 kbp of its genome with engineered DNA.
 The engineered DNA was designed to be easier to work with in a number of ways: individual functional elements were separated by restriction endonuclease sites for simple modification, and overlapping protein coding domains were separated and, where necessary, modified by single base pair silent mutations.

-T7 has been tested on human osteosarcoma to treat tumor cells.